• Menu

 Dogs pull on the leash because they think that pulling is what keeps them moving in the direction they want to go.

-The reason that leash pulling is such a big problem is because most people inadvertently reward leash pulling in their puppies, (when it doesn’t matter so much).
+The reason that pulling on the leash is such a big problem is because most people inadvertently reward this behavior in their puppies, (when it doesn’t matter so much).

 And then it becomes an ingrained habit.